PetarSimonovic/gloworm/README.md

 - Formatting help to indent/unindent MicroPython code (string indentation works at the moment but it's tempremental)
 - More tests, refactoring etc
 - Flickering glowing effects, possibly to indicate errors
 - Accessibility testing/features to adjust colours
+- Maybe host it somewhere